NatronGitHub/openfx-arena/README.md

 Compatibility
 =============

-Made for Natron but will probably work on others.
+Made for Natron and Nuke, but will probably work on others.

-We try to be compatible with the following OFX hosts:

- * Natron
- * Nuke
- * Vegas

-Tested on Linux and Windows.
 See the issues page for known compatibility issues.

 Download
 ========